justinpombrio/recipes/baked-beans.md

 Adpated from the [Moosewood Cookbook](https://www.amazon.com/Moosewood-Cookbook-40th-Anniversary/dp/1607747391).

-Serves two.
+Serves four.
 Bit of frying then bakes for an hour.

 ## Ingredients